ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Set up the Python and other Environment Parameters
 --------------------------------------------------
-Next, load the appropriate Python environment for the workflow.
-The workflow requires Python 3, with the packages 'PyYAML', 'Jinja2', and 'f90nml' available.
+The workflow requires Python 3 with the packages 'PyYAML', 'Jinja2', and 'f90nml' available.
 This Python environment has already been set up on Level 1 platforms, and it can be activated in the following way (from ``/ufs-srweather-app/regional_workflow/ush``):

 .. code-block:: console